 - Survey residents to inquire about voter registration and/or vote-by-mail status.

-- Provide postage and stationary to allow residents to vote by mail.
+- Provide postage and stationery to allow residents to vote by mail.

 - Use efficient mail processing standards to ensure any mail ballots from residents are mailed as soon as possible.